Computing the non-properness set of real polynomial maps in the plane: Computing the multiplicity sets

-We conclude from condition \ref{it:p_viscinity} that if we sample two points $q$ and $q'$, following (S2), then they belong to two different connected components of $\RR^2\setminus\mathcal{D}_f\cup\cJ_f$ adjacent to $\cJ_f$ if and only if the number of real solutions (counted with multiplicities) of the system $f-p=0$ is smaller than that of either $f-q=0$, or $f-q'=0$.
+We conclude from condition \ref{it:p_viscinity} that if we sample two points $q$ and $q'$, following (S1), then they belong to two different connected components of $\RR^2\setminus\mathcal{D}_f\cup\cJ_f$ adjacent to $\cJ_f$ if and only if the number of real solutions (counted with multiplicities) of the system $f-p=0$ is smaller than that of either $f-q=0$, or $f-q'=0$.

-There is a straightforward way of realizing the steps to test the emptiness of $\TFRgr$ by solving various polynomial systems.
+There is a straightforward way of realizing the steps to test the where the corresponding curve segment contributes to the Jelonek set by solving various polynomial systems.
 Instead, we will avoid solving systems (as much as possible) and we will rely on (separation) bounds of their roots \cite{emt-dmm-j} to compute the points of interest.

 The polynomial $J_{\rho}$ has degree $\OO(d)$ with respect to $\rho$, $y_1$, and $y_2$ and its bitsize is $\OO(d^3 + d^2\tau)$ \cite{Langemyr-single-90,Langemyr-single-90}; the latter follows from the gcd computations in an extension field.